zachleat/BigText/README.md

 1. jQuery
 1. A block level parent element.
 BigText will force all children to be block level as well.

+## Learn More

+BigText works best on browsers that support [subpixel font scaling](http://status.modern.ie/subpixelfontscaling).
+In order to best serve sizes to all browsers, BigText will adjust `word-spacing` as well as `font-size`.

 ## Examples

 ### Simple Example